qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step13.md

 There are also other objects.
 You can learn more about them in the [Kubernetes Components Documentation](https://kubernetes.io/docs/concepts/overview/components).

-## ConfigMap

-Also, the very cool Kubernetes feature is [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap).
-You can create any configuration file as an object and mount it directly in your Pod.
-There is no need to store configuration files on a machine.
-Check the [ConfigMaps docs](https://kubernetes.io/docs/concepts/configuration/configmap) for more.

 ## Job + CronJob

 The very useful Kubernetes object is a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job).
 Unlike the Pod, the Job will run once and exit when the status code will be 0 (success code).
 You can configure its behavior using `restartPolicy` and other parameters.
 The Job is a good way to run a disposable application in a distributed environment.
 For example, you can run the database migration as a Job.
 When it will be successfully finished - it will never restart.